-Rate Quotas
+Rate quotas

 Large deployments tend to have multiple applications cohabiting in the same Aerospike Database cluster.
 A new application using the cluster may consume more disk IO than expected.
 Similarly, an increase in traffic to a single application may affect the latency of others.